apache/submarine/dev-support/mini-submarine/README.md

 #### Create image by yourself

-> you may need a VPN if your network is limited
+> You may need a VPN if your network is limited

 ```
 ./build_mini-submarine.sh